Designer and Scenic Artist

 - Supporting the Head of Theatre Studies in a non-teaching capacity in the delivery of the academic programme;

-- Undertaking any other reasonable task as requested to ensure the effective running of the theatre.
+- Undertake any other reasonable task as requested by the Director of Drama/Head of Production to ensure the effective running of the theatre.

 The Ideal Candidate